 “This artificial intelligence emergence is here to stay,” says Sharon Kardia, PhD, U-M School of Public Health associate dean for education and Millicent W. Higgins collegiate professor of epidemiology.
 “It's better for us to move slowly knowing that it is going to be something that we have to take a step out into the unknown, gather some information about how well it works, and then keep expanding.”

-Chatgpt/AI And Public Health class.
-Course learning objectives include articulating human values driving public health and describing how AI tools could undermine them; identifying unique challenges and opportunities AI poses; and using critical AI literacy to develop best practices for incorporating AI into public health work.
+Chatgpt/AI And Public Health class in the fall 2023 semester with Dr. Frederique Laubepin, clinical instructor and assistant director of Instructional Services at the U-M School of Public Health.
+In the first iteration of the course, learning objectives included articulating human values driving public health and describing how AI tools could undermine them; identifying unique challenges and opportunities AI poses; and using critical AI literacy to develop best practices for incorporating AI into public health work.

 “There are many different reasons why artificial intelligence is important to public health students.
 One is that the technology itself has been known for quite a while,” Kardia says.
 “AI could help us do a better job of figuring out how we might get in front of the next pandemic, things that are as big or as societally important as that.”